perrette/dimarray/docs/comparison_table.rst

 broadcast_arrays()  broadcast_arrays()  Functions.
 Like the above, but also repeat the arrays if necessary to match the shape.
 ==================  ==================  ================

+.. note:: The names `group` and `ungroup` may be confusing and could change in the future (e.g. to flatten and inflate, or unflatten)

+The methods below are mostly similar across the packages, but dimarray also accepts axis name instead of axis rank as `axis=`.
+An optional `skipna=` parameter can be provided to ignore nans (default to `False`).
+Note also that in many cases, when a `tuple` of axis names is provided the array is first partially flattened (grouped axis) before the dimension is reduced

 ==================  ==================  ================
-reduce, accumulate, diff (along-axis transformation)
+reduce, accumulate (along-axis transformation)
 --------------------------------------------------------
 numpy               dimarray            comments
 ==================  ==================  ================
-.                   .                   **NOTE**: mostly similar across the packages, but dimarray also accepts axis name instead of axis rank as `axis=`.
-                                        An optional `skipna=` parameter can be provided to ignore nans (default to `False`).
-Note also that in many cases, when a `tuple` of axis names is provided the array is first partially flattened (grouped axis) before the dimension is reduced a.max()             a.max()
+a.max()             a.max()
 a.min()             a.min()
 a.ptp()             a.ptp()